 Patrice Russell Hopper is Regional Director of Marketing for Brookfield Office Properties, a commercial real estate corporation that owns, develops, and operates premier assets in the central cores of high- growth North American cities.
 Patrice brings more than thirteen years’ experience in branding, retail and commercial marketing, and advertising with her latest accomplishment of re-branding and launching the $40MM redevelopment of FIGat7th, anchored by City Target in downtown Los Angeles.
 Patrice holds active memberships with the International Council of Shopping Centers and the Southern California Marketing Directors’ Association and sits on the board of the Woodcraft Rangers.

 A small-town girl from Idaho, Heidi Linnebach has come far to set down her roots in sunny Los Angeles and build a career in Media and Marketing.
-An entrepreneur and a self-professed media & marketing maven — a lover of nature, people, travel, culture, music and the arts — Heidi currently applies her professional experience in advertising, content and sponsorship sales - working with major brands and advertising agencies in her roles at some of the most important publishers in America, including The Los Angeles Times and now, The Onion.
+An entrepreneur and a self-professed media & marketing maven, Heidi currently applies her professional experience in advertising, content and sponsorship sales - working with major brands and advertising agencies at some of the most important publishers in America, including The Los Angeles Times and now, The Onion.
 Heidi has always believed that the arts (especially when combined with the megaphone of media) can be powerful conduits for exposing truth and affecting change.
 She has seen first-hand the impact of the Downtown Artwalk in Los Angeles and it’s positive effect on the downtown area and the Los Angeles community at large.
-Serving on the board of the Downtown Artwork would be an honor, and she would gladly contribute in whatever ways she can.

 Roderick P. Aiken